jkuipers/spring-cloud-deepdive/README.md

 If you have enabled the [management plugin](https://www.rabbitmq.com/management.html) in RabbitMQ, you can use it to browse the exchange and queue that were created from the bindings by Spring Cloud Stream.

+### Spring Cloud Sleuth

+Sleuth is enabled already, as showcased by the trace- and span-IDs that appear in the logs.
+In addition, traces are exported to Zipkin.
+You can start up Zipkin locally using Docker like this:
+`docker run --name zipkin -d -p 9411:9411 openzipkin/zipkin`.
+If you don't want to export traces to Zipkin, you can simply replace the dependencies in the Maven POMs (they're alreay there, commented out).